kba/hocr-spec/hocr-spec.md

 generated, even if it did not actually generate them for the particular document.

-The capability to generate specific properties is given by the prefix `ocrp_…`;
+The capability to generate specific properties is given by the prefix `ocrp_...`;
 the important properties are:

 * `ocrp_lang` – capable of generating lang= attributes